 “Our law firm’s products + services are for the large (85%) untapped market of non-clients who do not currently seek legal advice or support + currently believe lawyers are to be or can be avoided.

 We will focus on individuals + businesses who want to take care of their own legal affairs for straight-forward legal matters (whenever practical).

 Our legal team [with support from our network of collaborating law firms] will provide support as and when required when matters become complex or are high-value/risk.

-We promise that engaging with our online 24/7 [Self-Service] legal documents portal will help you create instant tailored legal documents (all Australian states + territories are covered) to serve your full range of personal + business needs using Embedded Lawyer-Logic™ designed by the best lawyers in the legal business.”
+We promise that engaging with our free online 24/7 resources + [Self-Service] legal documents portal will help you get instant tailored legal documents (all Australian states + territories are covered) to serve your full range of personal + business needs using Embedded Lawyer-Logic™ designed by some of the best lawyers in their respective fields of practice.”